|Values are valid only on day of printing.|

 Rh immune globulin (RhIG, anti-D antibody) is given to Rh-negative mothers who are pregnant with an Rh-positive fetus.
 Anti-D antibody binds to fetal D-positive red cells, preventing development of the maternal immune response.
 RhIG can be given either before or after delivery.
 The volume of FMH determines the dose of RhIG to be administered.

-A recommended dose of Rh immune globulin (RhIG) will be reported for all Rh-negative maternal specimens.
-No dose recommendations will be made for Rh-positive maternal specimens.
-One 300 mcg dose of RhIG protects against a FMH of 30 mL of D-positive fetal whole blood or 15 mL of D-positive fetal red blood cells.
+A recommended dose of Rh immune globulin (RhIG) will be reported for all specimens.
+One 300 mcg dose of RhIG protects against a FMH of 30 mL of D-positive fetal whole blood or 15 mL of D-positive fetal RBCs.
 Recommended standard of practice is to administer RhIG within 72 hours of the fetomaternal bleed for optimal protective effects.
 The effectiveness of RhIG decreases beyond 72 hours post exposure but may still be clinically warranted.
 This assay has been validated out to 5 days post collection.

 Clinical conditions exist that may result in an increased level of fetal hemoglobin-containing red cells, including hereditary persistence of fetal hemoglobin and thalassemia.
 Such red cells (also referred to as F cells) are detected by this assay.
 Results must be interpreted with caution in these situations.